EmmaJaneBonestell/dlopen-sample/preopenable/README.md

-Unless ypu have a version of libltdl compiled without support for libdl (or your OS's equivalent), you will still be dependent on libdl.
+Unless you have a version of libltdl compiled without support for libdl (or your OS's equivalent), you will still be dependent on libdl.

 This can be compiled with a single line, and you may remove "-ldl" if you replace "-lltdl"